 By Daniel Smoot, Office of Army Prize Competitions and Army Applied SBIR Program

-The Army SBIR Program releases contract opportunities on a rolling basis to respond to the Army’s current and anticipated warfighting technology needs.
-For a list of open topics and eligibility, visit www.armysbir.army.mil.
+The Army Applied SBIR Program releases contract opportunities on an ad hoc basis to respond to the current and anticipated warfighting technology needs.
+For eligibility information and a list of open topics, please visit armysbir.army.mil.

-The Office of the Assistant Secretary of the Army for Acquisition, Logistics and Technology leverages technologies and capabilities to provide U.S. soldiers a decisive advantage in any mission by developing, acquiring, fielding and sustaining the world’s finest equipment and services.
+The Office of the Assistant Secretary of the Army for Acquisition, Logistics and Technology leverages technologies and capabilities to provide U.S. Soldiers a decisive advantage in any environment by developing, acquiring, fielding and sustaining the world’s finest equipment and services.
 For more information, visit army.mil/asaalt and follow @ArmyASAALT.